2017 Guide to Getting Married in St. Thomas – Getting the Marriage License

 I don’t know anyone on the island, how can I be sure they know what they’re doing?

 The Virgin Islands is a US Territory, therefore all of its courts are governed by US Federal Law and the US Constitution.
+And they process thousands of marriages each year.
 So yes, they know what they’re doing!

 Is it safe to send money and documents thousands of miles away to a place I’ve never been?

-Our courthouse do an excellent job.
+Our courthouse does an excellent job.
 They haven’t lost a license yet! 🙂

 Did I just make a horrible decision?